 - Learn more on WSDOT’s NEVI webpage.

-Rulemaking Underway by WA Departments of Agriculture and Ecology
+Rulemaking Completed by WA Departments of Agriculture and Ecology

-The Washington State Department of Agriculture (WSDA) is required to conduct rule making related to electric vehicle supply equipment (EVSE).
-An overview of the rulemaking process, estimated timeline, and plans for stakeholder involvement is provided on the WSDA website.
-The current draft of the proposed rule is available for review here.
+The Washington State Department of Agriculture (WSDA) completed rule making related to electric vehicle supply equipment (EVSE).
+An overview of the rulemaking process is provided on the WSDA website.

-The Washington State Department of Ecology is starting rulemaking for the Clean Fuels Program Rule, which will:
+The Washington State Department of Ecology completed rulemaking for the Clean Fuels Program Rule to:

 - Establish carbon intensity standards for transportation fuels used in Washington.